 Born in Colorado in May of 1989, I grew up watching a wide variety of weather through four very distinctive seasons.
-One late evening, in the heart of winter, before a highly anticipated snowstorm, my family was sitting at home watching the local weatherman on TV.
+My passion for weather was sparked one late evening, in the heart of winter, before a highly anticipated snowstorm, my family was sitting at home watching the local weatherman on TV.

-I watched as he talked about the approaching cold front and described the stream of moist warm air that would bring a possible record breaking snowfall to the region.
-I smiled with the thought of a possible snow day, it was exciting!
+I watched as he talked about the approaching cold front and described the stream of moist warm air possibly bringing record breaking snowfall to the region.
+I smiled hoping for a snow day from school, it was exciting!
 At that moment, in that excitement, while I watched the weatherman point at the brightly colored moving graphics on the screen, I decided I wanted to be a meteorologist.
 I was 12 years old.

-Through the rest of my public schooling I worked hard, taking as many math and science courses as I was able.
+Through the rest of my public schooling I worked hard, taking all the math and science courses I could.
 When I graduated, I attended the University of Northern Colorado in Greeley, Colorado.
 While there, I landed an internship in Denver, Colo. under Mike Nelson, the same weatherman I had been watching when I was inspired to pursue my career.
 The two years I spent in my internship have so far been the most valuable experience in my professional life.

-Beginning my junior year, I began work at DayWeather, Inc., forecasting for multiple newspapers nationwide as well as recording weather hits to be broadcasted across the Midwest.
+Beginning my junior year, I started working at DayWeather, Inc., forecasting for multiple newspapers nationwide as well as recording radio weather hits to be broadcasted across the Midwest.
 It was here where I gain much of my confidence, ability, and experience as a meteorologist.

-Finally, during the start of my second semester of my senior year in college I accepted a part time position working the weekend weather shift at the CBS station in Cheyenne, Wyoming.
+Finally, during the start of my second semester of my senior year in college, I accepted a part time position as the weekend meteorologist at the CBS station in Cheyenne, Wyoming.
 Upon receiving my BS in Meteorology in May of 2011, I was hired on full time.
-My new duties included reporting on the weekdays in addition to my weekend position.
+My new duties included reporting on the weekdays, in addition to my weekend position.

 I can be reached at Travis.Knudsen@KTVZ.com